-The GDOT requires irrigation controllers be located outside the right of way.

-Valve boxes need to be locked or located outside the right of way.

-A shut-off valve at the meter connection will be required for emergency purposes.

-Include tracer wires on all mainline and lateral pipes.

-Sprinkler heads must be the "pop-up" type.
+- GDOT requires irrigation controllers be located outside the right of way. - Valve boxes need to be locked or located outside the right of way. - A shut-off valve at the meter connection will be required for emergency purposes. - Include tracer wires on all mainline and lateral pipes. - Sprinkler heads must be the "pop-up" type.
+Sprinkler heads should be at least ten (10) feet from Edge of Pavement or Back of Curb to avoid damage.
+Sprinkler heads closer to EOP/BOC may be considered, but in no case shall sprinkler heads be placed so that damage to sprinkler heads will cause water to enter the roadway.

 Drip irrigation is typically not allowed within the GDOT rights of way.
 Sprinkler systems or some type of irrigation system are not permitted in medians except by written approval of the Commissioner or the Commissioner's designee as a special approval.
-The procedure for a special request is stated in section 15.1.
+The procedure for a special approval request is stated in Section 15.1.